 - Form an EAB working group of key players in your town such as members from a conservation commission or select board, Forest Pest First Detectors, Master Gardeners, foresters, and other interested, engaged citizens dedicated to natural resource conservation.
 Define roles and responsibilities within your group.
 It is a good idea to identify a team leader to help keep the momentum going.

 - Determine how close you are to the current Vermont EAB infestation.
-You can find the most up-to-date information and maps on Vermont’s infestation at VTinvasives.org.
+Check out the most up-to-date map of the infested area.

 - Complete an inventory.
 To plan effectively, know how many ash trees are present and, ideally, their size and condition.
 There are several ways to inventory.

 - Conduct a survey for EAB.
 A late winter drive or walk may reveal "blonding" in the crown or on the trunk of ash trees.
 This happens when woodpeckers fleck bark of the tree while searching for EAB and is a good sign of new infestations.
 Report any suspicious findings here.

 - Triage trees for treatment and removal.
 Identify high-value ash trees you’ll want to preserve through chemical treatment as well as trees you are sure will need to be removed.
 You may be able to complete this step during your inventory work.